Azure/azure-iot-sdk-node/device_samples/getting_started/README.md

 🔔 If you are just starting with Azure IoT device SDK's, we recommend you start with the basic [send messages to IoT Hub](send_messages) example.

+> An important note.
+These samples are for education purposes only.
+They are not designed to cut and pasted into product code.

 ## [Connection types](connections)

 These samples will show you the different connection types you can use to create a client.
 To keep things simple, all our samples showcase the **connection string** method.
 However, you can use other connection methods like Shared Access Signature (SAS), X509 Certificates, and web socket proxies.
 These samples will show you how to create those clients and send a single telemetry message to Azure IoT Hub.